Anti-Membean-Weapon/Anti-Membean-Weapon--Juno/README.md

 # Anti-Membean Weapon: Juno
-Provides features to help students complete their membean.com homework!
 <p>The Anti-Membean Weapon has been rebuilt from the ground up!
-We have added new features to make your membean hacking experience more comfortable and pain free!</p>
+We have added new features that exploit some of membean programming flaws.</p>
 <ul><h3>New Features:</h3>
   <li>Chooses the correct answer only 70% of the time!
 Making your session look much more believable</li>
   <li>Chooses the answer between 3.7 seconds and 13 seconds, the number is different each time it answers!</li>